mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       kmip?: KMIPKMSOptions;
    };

-   // KMSProviderName is a string name of any of the providers type KMSProviderName = keyof KMSProvidersMap;
+   // KMSProviderName is a string name of any of the providers.
+Note: For forward
+   // compatibility, any string should be accepted. type KMSProviderName = keyof KMSProviders | string;

    interface AWSKMSOptions {
       accessKeyId: string;